tomisme/fullstack-todo/README.md

 ### Running

   - `docker-compose up`
+    - runs postgres
   - `clj -A:server`
+    - server should be reachable at `localhost:8081`
-  - `clj -A:client`
+  - `clj -A:client:client-dev`
+    - figwheel should open `localhost:9500`
-    - clojurescript app only has a dev build at the moment
+    - client only has a dev build at the moment

 ### Work Log